simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Notification window

-We want to ensure that we only send notifications during appropriate hours. ...
+We want to ensure that we only send notifications during appropriate hours.
+We initially send messages through Whatsapp or Imo, then fall back to SMS.
+If the callback from Whatsapp/Imo tells us the message failed, we schedule the message to resend either immediately or during the messaging window tomorrow.

+Because these experiments will dramatically increase the number of notifications being sent daily, we are expanding the notifications window.
+Currently, the window is from 10am-4pm IST.
+Later experiments will likely test sending messages at different times of day.

 ## Consequences